![]() Arno R. Bohm |

 Prof. Bohm joined UT-Austin in 1968.
 He was a member of the Center for Particles and Fields.

-Prof. Bohm earned his Diploma and Doctorate from the Technical University in Berlin in 1966 with Günther Ludwig.
+Prof. Bohm earned his Diploma and Doctorate from the Philipps-Universität Marburg in 1966 with Professor Günther Ludwig.
 His dissertation was entitled, "Über die dynamischen Gruppen und ihre Anwendungen." ("About Dynamic Groups and Their Applications") His research interests included group theoretical methods in particle physics, the idea of the spectrum-generating group, relativistic spectrum-generating group, and relativistic collective models.
 He also carried out research on the quantum geometric phase and foundations and applications in molecule physics.

 He married Sharita Fatima Hagjue in 1965, they were divorced in 1988.
 They had three children, daughter, Anita B. Bohm; sons Rudolf A. Bohm and Arun Y. Bohm.
-He married Darlene Cutler on May 2, 1990, in Austin, Texas, Darlene was a voice professor at the University of Texas at Austin.
+He married Darlene Cutler Wiley on May 2, 1990, in Austin, Texas, Darlene held the Frank C. Erwin, Jr. Centennial Professorship in Opera at the University of Texas at Austin.

 Arno Rudolf Bohm, an accomplished quantum physicist and longtime professor at The University of Texas at Austin, died December 29, 2024, in Austin at age 88.